andrioni/julia-doc-pt_br/stdlib/base.rst

    Convert an integer to an octal string, optionally specifying a number of digits to pad to.

-.. function:: base(b, n, [pad])
+.. function:: base(base, n, [pad])

    Convert an integer to a string in the given base, optionally specifying a number of digits to pad to.
+The base can be specified as either an integer, or as a ``Uint8`` array of character values to use as digit symbols.

 .. function:: bits(n)

    A string giving the literal bit representation of a number.

-.. function:: parse_int(type, str, [base])
+.. function:: parseint([type], str, [base])

-   Parse a string as an integer in the given base (default 10), yielding a number of the specified type.
+   Parse a string as an integer in the given base (default 10), yielding a number of the specified type (default ``Int``).

-.. function:: parse_bin(type, str)

-   Parse a string as an integer in base 2, yielding a number of the specified type.

-.. function:: parse_oct(type, str)

-   Parse a string as an integer in base 8, yielding a number of the specified type.

-.. function:: parse_hex(type, str)

-   Parse a string as an integer in base 16, yielding a number of the specified type.

-.. function:: parse_float(type, str)
+.. function:: parsefloat([type], str)

    Parse a string as a decimal floating point number, yielding a number of the specified type.